dreamcatcher-tech/network/Inbox/2024-10-16 0940 upgrading the running napp.md

 We could periodically check, or check lazily every time there is an action then raise up a flag.

 Ideally we would check for an upgrade before running any actions and do the upgrade first.

+napp upgrades are a single atomic step, so you can't get your running system into a partial state.